xando/django-rocket-engine/docs/commands.rst

     python manage.py on_appengine syncdb

 This command will perform a sycndb operation on your remote instance.
-Google AppEngine doesn't come with any remote access mechanism (like SSH, Talent), this command helps to overcome this inconvenience.
-Any command called this way will be called with use of remote storage instead of your local one.
-This command affects only storage.
+Google AppEngine doesn't come with any kind of remote access mechanism (like SSH, Talent), this command helps to overcome this inconvenience.
+Any command invoked this way will be called to use of remote storage instead of your local one.
+This command only affects storage.
 Other useful examples might be.

 * remote python shell::